That Carrot Cake

 If using fresh pineapple, chop up the pineapple very fine, reserving any juice that is released from the fruit from the chopping, and add 1 cup of the chopped pineapple and accumulated juices to the batter.
 If using canned pineapple, just add the whole can to the batter, including juice.

-Add the toasted chopped walnuts and coconut to the batter.
+Add both kinds of carrot, the toasted chopped walnuts, and coconut to the batter.
 Stir everything together and pour into your pan(s), dividing the batter up evenly if using smaller pans.

-Bake for 50-60 minutes for a 9×13-inch pan, 40-50 minutes for 8-inch pans, and about 30 minutes for cupcakes, or until a toothpick poked into the center of a cake comes out clean.
-Cool completely before unmolding from the pan.
+Bake for 50-55 minutes for a 9×13-inch pan, 35-40 minutes for two 8-inch pans, and about 25-30 minutes for cupcakes, or until a toothpick poked into the center of a cake comes out clean.
+Cool completely before unmolding from pan(s).

 Vanilla Cream Cheese Frosting